Cultural depictions of Charles V, Holy Roman Emperor: Television and film

-Charles V is played by Adrien Brody in the upcoming 2022 movie Emperor.

 Commemoration

 The Ommegang of Brussels, organized annually in Belgium (now twice a year), celebrates the 1549 entry of Charles and his son Philip.

 Charles V has been commemorated over time throughout Europe.
 Austrian rulers such as Maria Theresa and Franz Joseph viewed him as of their great predecessors and honored his figure.
 The 400th anniversary of his death, celebrated in 1958 in Francoist Spain, brought together the local national catholic intelligentsia and a number of European (Catholic) conservative figures, underpinning an imperial nostalgia for Charles V's Europe and the Universitas Christiana, also propelling a peculiar brand of europeanism.
 In 2000, celebrations for the 500th anniversary of Charles's birthday took place in Belgium.